 As noted above, in the past SRT and the Theatre Arts Program shared a 50% Theatre Arts Promotions Specialist; the position has not been filled since the employee retired in December 2010.
 In the interim, the bulk of graphic design, web management, publicity, promotions, the season brochures, and production materials have been handled by Public Relations and STNCs, in coordination with the Artistic Directors and Administrative Assistant IIIs for both Theatre Arts and SRT.
 While this has been a positive collaboration, it has created a considerable workload increase for both Public Relations staff and Theatre Arts/SRT faculty and staff.
 As a result, the quality of the work has been compromised, which in turn negatively impacts the box office revenue for Theatre Arts/SRT events.
-2015 update: Campus PR is overloaded.
-As a result, the Theatre Arts Artistic Director has done most of the publicity for 2014-2015 (press releases, calender listings, distribution of photos, coordination of campus PR events, and outreach to critics).
+2016 update: Campus PR continues to be overloaded.
+As a result, the Theatre Arts Artistic Director has done the bulk of the publicity for the 2014-2015 and 2015-2016 seasons (press releases, calendar listings, distribution of photos, coordination of campus PR events, website and outreach to critics).